apache/spark/UPDATING.md

 dags_are_paused_at_creation = False
 ```

+### Worker, Scheduler, Webserver, Kerberos, Flower now detach by default

+The different daemons have been reworked to behave like traditional Unix daemons.
+This allows
+you to set PID file locations, log file locations including stdin and stderr.

+If you want to retain the old behavior specify ```-f``` or ```--foreground``` on the command line.

 ### Deprecated Features
 These features are marked for deprecation.
 They may still work (and raise a `DeprecationWarning`), but are no longer supported and will be removed entirely in Airflow 2.0